-The following information is provided pursuant to the Pillar 3 disclosure rules as laid out by the Financial Services Authority (‘FSA’) in section 11 of its Prudential sourcebook for Banks, Building Societies and Investment Firms (‘BIPRU’).
+The following information is provided pursuant to the Pillar 3 disclosure rules as laid out by the Financial Conduct Authority (‘FCA’) in section 11 of its Prudential sourcebook for Banks, Building Societies and Investment Firms (‘BIPRU’).

-The FSA has implemented a prudential framework for investment firms that consist of three ‘pillars’:
+The FCA has implemented a prudential framework for investment firms that consist of three ‘pillars’:

 The rules provide that disclosures are not required where the information is not regarded as material to a user relying on that information for the purpose of making economic decisions or where the information is proprietary or confidential.
 WK Capital LLP (‘WKC’) is a BIPRU €50,000 limited licence firm and these disclosures are not subject to audit.